arvind-codegnan/cdg-hyd-jfs-058/sql-exercises-part-2.md

 1. **STU-D1:** Preview and permanently delete students whose status is `DROPPED`.
 Expect one row from the supplied data.
 2. **STU-D2:** Insert a temporary student with admission number `STU-TEMP-001`, verify it, and delete only that row.
-3. **STU-D3:** Start a transaction, delete all students in `BA Economics`, verify the temporary result, and then roll back the deletion.

 ---